5 Top Tips when choosing a wedding venue

-When it comes to choosing your wedding venue theres a lot at stake .. your venue will single handedly dictate alot about the feel and vibe of your wedding day, so choose wisely.
-Below are some of the points you may like to consider, also if you have been at a wedding recently ask yourself what did you like about it and what you may have done differenlty.
+When it comes to choosing your wedding venue theres a lot at stake .. your venue will single handedly dictate a lot about the feel and vibe of your wedding day, so choose wisely.
+Below are my top 5 tip when choosing your wedding venue you may like to consider, also if you have been at a wedding recently ask yourself what did you like about it and what you may have done differently.
 Remember there are no right or wrong answers this is all about planning the wedding you want ..

 How many rooms are available during the evening .. yes having a quiet room for guests who would like to catch up and chat is great but if you are in a big stately home where there are lots of rooms for guests to escape too theres a chance everyone will be so spaced out that the atomosphere of the dance floor is difficult to create.
 Be realistic if you are having a summer wedding theres a fair chance that if your wedding day is a hot one during the course of the evening your guests will prefer to relax on a terreace enjoying drinks outside and long summer evenings rather than a hot dance floor.

 This can be a must if you are asking guests to travel to your wedding from a distance, however some of the best venues don’t have accommodation so if this is the case with the venue you have fallen in love with then check out local hotels, b&b’s any popular wedding venue will be sure to have something close by.
 If your chosen venue does offer accommodation, check how many rooms you will be able to book and how soon after booking your wedding.
 If you venue has more than one wedding in a day they may allocate a set no of rooms to each wedding couple.
 Always ask for a group booking price!